asifanwar007/leaf-deficiency/README.md

 1. Always pull first before committing
 2. Create Your own branch and then start working on it
 3. Always create pull request to merge in master branch
+4. All code file should be in [src](https://github.com/asifanwar007/leaf-deficiency/tree/master/src) folder
+5. All datasets should be in [data](https://github.com/asifanwar007/leaf-deficiency/tree/master/data) folder
 ****